 Another benefit provided by encapsulation is compartmentalization or modularity.
 In OO, programmers have the system of packaging functionality and data together which enhances both class development and code maintenance.
 During the design process, using encapsulation, the OO designer can more naturally envision and plan object architecture and interactions.
 And, when the code requires modifications or updates, the modular nature of OO makes it more convenient for the code maintainer.

 Security is also enhanced by encapsulation.
-This is closely related to the concept of information hiding since is induced a 'need to know' requirement.
+This is closely related to the concept of information hiding since it induces a 'need to know' requirement.
 That is, other code within or interacting with the program only has access to the information they need to know.
 Back to the starting car example.
 The driver needs to set the correct voltage and amperage sent from the battery to the starter.
 However, this is performed securely by the turn of key and information hiding.
 Not only would it be unnecessarily complex to require the driver to set that data directly, it would expose the car to potential damage if the incorrect settings (data) were set by the driver.